Pavement Licence

 Conditions and requirements

-A pavement licence is subject to national and locally imposed standard conditions.
+A pavement licence is subject to national and locally imposed conditions.

-A full list of standard pavement cafe licence conditions can be found here.
+A full list of local pavement cafe licence conditions can be found here.

 Making an application